pirxthepilot/wtfis/README.md

 In addition, the API also returns Greynoise's [classification](https://docs.greynoise.io/docs/understanding-greynoise-classifications) of an IP (if available).
 Possible values are **benign**, **malicious**, and **unknown**.

+### URLhaus

+[URLhaus](https://urlhaus.abuse.ch/) is a crowd-sourced database of reported malicious URLs.
+This enrichment provides insight on whether the queried hostname or IP is being or was used for malware distribution via HTTP or HTTPS.
+Data that is provided include:

+* Count of currently online and total malware URLs
+* Whether the hostname or IP is currently in the [DNSBL](https://www.dnsbl.info/) and [SURBL](https://www.surbl.org/) public blocklists
+* All tags that have been assigned to the URL throughout its history in the URLhaus database

 ## Install